arichtman/nix/cilium.md

 Containerd is complaining that there's nothing in `/etc/cni/net.d`, hence the containers never start.
 [issue about requiring loopback](https://github.com/containerd/containerd/issues/8006)

-Fixed eventually by deploying dummy config.
+Fixed eventually by deploying dummy config, I'm not sure what causes it but it seems it can get "stuck" and you can't run cilium to create your CNI config but you don't actually want any other config.

 dummy CNI config [ref](https://github.com/containernetworking/plugins/tree/main/plugins/main/dummy):